SFhectorj/Project-3-Trivia-Codepath-/README.md

 Trivia is an app that shows a trivia question with 4 answers to choose from.

-Time spent: **6** hours spent so far
+Time spent: **13** hours spent

 ## Required Features

 The following **required** functionality is completed:

-- [ ] User can view the current question and 4 different answers
+- [X] User can view the current question and 4 different answers
-- [ ] User can view the next question after tapping an answer
+- [X] User can view the next question after tapping an answer
-- [ ] User can answer at least 3 different questions
+- [X] User can answer at least 3 different questions

 The following **optional** features are implemented: